truecaller/ios-sdk/README.md

         TCTrueSDK.sharedManager().setup(withAppKey: <#YOUR_APP_KEY#>, appLink: <#YOUR_APP_LINK#>)
     }
     ```

+	Use the entire associated domain link provided by Truecaller for YOUR_APP_LINK.
+For example: `https://si44524554ef8e45b5aa83ced4e96d5xxx.truecallerdevs.com` (including https://).

 3. In AppDelegate implement the method application(application: continue userActivity: restorationHandler:) -> Bool and call the corresponding method of TCTrueSDK.sharedManager().
 If the method returns false that means the activity need not be addressed by TrueSDK and you can handle it as desired.